subtractiv/heploy/README.md

     $ gem install heploy

+Then run the installer:

+    $ rails g heploy:install

+You'll have to fill out the configuration file with some application details and your Heroku information.

 ## Usage

+I'm trying to keep this is simple as possible

 ### Basic usage

 Heploy defaults to you using a "dev", "staging" and "production" branch.
-We'll go over how to change the default later.
+You can change the defaults in the configuration file.
 But for now, here we go.

 Deploying to staging: